 During World War II, uranium was prossed at a chemical plant operated by viallinckrodt in downtown St. Louis.
-Residues from that processing and from the anup of buildings at the plant were stored at a 21-acre parcel of land that was owned by he Atomic Energy Commission on McDon-Il Boulevard just north of the Lambert-St. Jouis International Airport.
+Residues from that processing and from the canup of buildings at the plant were stored a 21-acre parcel of land that was owned by the Atomic Energy Commission on McDonll Boulevard just north of the Lambert-St. couis International Airport.

 In 1966, some of the residues were purased by a private firm for their commercial alue and trucked to a site on Latty Avenue, bout a half-mile north of the airport site.
-The idues were then sent by rail to a plant in colc ) for processing.
+The idues were then sent by rail to a plant in old of for processing.
 The City of St.

-s acquired the property from the Atomic ergy Commission, a predecessor agency to UE, in 1973.
+; acquired the property from the Atomic ergy Commission, a predecessor agency to

-DOE has also identified more than 60 Jul route" properties in the general area
+DOE has also identified more than 60 dul route" properties in the general area